domsson/candies/temp-sensors/README.md

 I'm using it to print CPU temperature, which is the common use-case, but the tool should also be able to query other temperature sensors (_chips_), if available.
-See usage. `tempssensors` is generally pretty similar to the well-known `sensors`, but tailored for status bars.
+See usage. `temp-sensors` is generally pretty similar to the well-known `sensors`, but tailored for status bars.

 ## Concept